-In order to be awarded the M.A. in Integrated Marketing Communications, a student will be evaluated on the following:
+To be awarded the M.A. in Integrated Marketing Communications, a student will be evaluated on:

 - 1. A cumulative GPA of at least 3.0 - 2.
-Submission of an original Integrated Marketing Communications Campaign project (in lieu of a comprehensive exam or thesis).
+Submission of an original Integrated Marketing Communications - Campaign project (in lieu of a comprehensive exam or thesis).